 What Happens if I Quit My Teaching Job in China?

-So your dream teaching job in China isn’t everything you’d hoped it would be.
+So your dream ESL job in China isn’t everything you’d hoped it would be.
 In fact, it’s getting downright difficult to carry on with the day-to-day grind and you’re thinking about quitting – but what will happen if you do?

 There are plenty of legitimate reasons why you may choose to quit your teaching job: poor management, breach of contract on the employer’s part, toxic work environment, illness, family emergency or some other external factor.

 If you have found yourself in this situation, a foreigner teaching abroad in China, whatever your reason for quitting may be, just know that you do have options.
 You are not stuck, and by no means are you forced to remain anywhere against your will.

 How to Quit Your Teaching Job in China

 Most contracts in China are on salary, so familiarize yourself of all terms and conditions, and benefits.
 Contracts usually include housing, airfare, and a salary, among other things.
 Obviously, if you are getting paid on a regular basis, the flow of income will cease.
 Any airfare or return tickets may not be issued.
 Your housing contract may also be terminated early, and you will either be forced to vacate or pay for it on your own, depending on your housing situation.